 2) Value Proposition & Competition

 What makes your business unique in your industry?
 What can you offer your consumers that others can’t?
-Knowing the difference between you and your competition is imperative to becoming a successful brand.
+Knowing the difference between you and your competition is imperative to developing a successful brand.
 Keeping an eye on your competitors will also educate you on what branding techniques work well and those that don’t.

 You know what your business offers, but be sure to have a clear and direct mission statement that describes your vision and goals.
 In other words, know your business’s purpose -- you can’t very well create a personality for a business unless you know what that business is about.